How to trust in God and Remain in Peace When Things go Very Wrong

 Have you ever prayed, “God help me!
 I’m going to lose my mind; I can’t take it anymore” when you were suffering some great trial?
 Have you ever felt so overwhelmed by all the bad that was happening in your life, that you felt as if you simply couldn’t bear it any longer?
 Well, your not alone…but wonderfully there is a cure to all of that distress and it is a permanent cure from God–not some temporary worldly fix, but a forever life of peace waiting for you.

-If we accept God’s grace, we will receive such magnificent peace that we won’t follow our typical responses to problems or annoyances ever again.
-We won’t become frustrated, grumpy, worry, complain or do whatever we do when a problem occurs…no matter what happens.
-Truly, our negative habitual responses to the cross will leave.
+If we accept God’s grace, we will receive such magnificent peace that we won’t follow our typical responses to tragedies, problems or annoyances ever again.
+We won’t become frustrated, grumpy, worry, complain or do whatever we do when something bad occurs…no matter what happens.
+Truly, our negative habitual responses to the cross will leave, and a wonderful peace…a true trust in all that God allows to happen will fill us.

 “The peace of God that surpasses all understanding will guard your hearts and minds in Christ Jesus.”
 (Philippians 4:7)